 Going viral is one of the best ways to garner quick publicity and reach a wide audience at once.
-This Christmas is all about brands trying (and some succeeding) in going viral.
-John Lewis’ ‘Bohemian Rhapsody’ school play advert, released in September as a Christmas pre-cursor and partnership announcement video, and Iceland’s recycled Greenpeace advert that went viral online after being banned from TV for its political nature through its affiliation with the environmental organisation, can both contest to the power that going viral has.
+This Christmas is all about brands trying to (and some successfully) go viral.
+John Lewis’ ‘Bohemian Rhapsody’ school play advert, released in September as a Christmas precursor and partnership announcement video, and Iceland’s recycled Greenpeace advert that went viral online after being banned from TV for its political nature through its affiliation with the environmental organisation, can both contest to the power that going viral has.

 Coca-Cola VS Aldi